barafael/trk/README.md

 - [x] Convert unix timestamps to date strings
 - [x] The session struct is a list of sequential events with timestamps.
 A session struct is identified by it's starting time
 - [x] The Timesheet struct is deserialized on every run, worked on, and then serialized again.
 It has a to_html() implementation.
+- [] nicetohave: Run this on a server instead of the local machine.